 We consulted a couple of experts for their advice on how to achieve consistent, flavorful results every time you hit the grill with some steaks.
 John Schenk is the corporate executive chef at Strip House Steakhouse, with locations in Houston, New York City, and Las Vegas.
 Prior to his role at Strip House, he served as executive chef at Monkey Bar and Mad.61 at Barney's New York.
 His simple, memorable advice will ensure juicy, tender, flavorful steaks each time.

-Armed with the right tips and tricks, you can achieve meat nirvana every time, just like these seasoned pros.
+Armed with the right tips and tricks, you can achieve meat nirvana every time, so simply folllow these excellent steak grilling tips from the pros.

 Daisy Nichols and Will Budiaman contributed to this story.